Ridder throws first 2 TD passes as Falcons top Brady, Bucs - WHIZ News

 Brady completed 13 of 17 passes for 84 yards with a touchdown, giving him 490 completions for the season.
 Brady capped Tampa Bay’s opening drive with an 8-yard scoring pass to tight end Kyle Rudolph.

-Ridder completed 19 of 30 passes for 224 yards.
-He threw his first career scoring pass to tight end McCole Pruitt in the first quarter and added a 3-yard scoring pass to Olamide Zaccheaus late in the third quarter for a 20-17 lead.
-Cordarrelle Patterson added a 2-yard scoring run.
+Ridder threw a 3-yard scoring pass to Olamide Zaccheaus late in the third quarter for a 20-17 lead.
+Patterson added a 2-yard scoring run.

-Ridder lost a fumble late in the second quarter.
-The ball slipped out of his hand as he was attempting to pass, and Devin White returned the fumble recovery 9 yards to the Atlanta 22.
-The play set up Gabbert’s 3-yard scoring pass to Gage, giving the Bucs a 17-10 halftime lead.
+Gabbert’s 3-yard scoring pass to Gage gave the Bucs a 17-10 halftime lead.

 FALCONS ROOKIE MILESTONES

-Allgeier finished his rookie season with 1,035 rushing yards.
+Allgeier finished his season with 1,035 rushing yards, a team record for rookies.
 Drake London passed the Falcons’ record for receptions in a season for a rookie.
 Kyle Pitts had 68 receptions in 2021.
 London had six catches for 120 yards and finished the season with 72 receptions.

 INJURIES